JFrogChina/JFrog-Platform-k3s-installation/README.md

 1.3 Install

+        ⚠️ Important
+        Please execute these scripts in a path with sufficient disk space.
+        The data will be stored in the ./kfs/k3s-data-dir directory to accommodate the imported Xray vulnerability library (100GB~200GB) later.

         ./1-download.sh

                 This step will check if the packages have been downloaded, if not, download them (k3s, helm, jfrog platform's helm chart).